Dennis Timbrell: Cabinet

-He became a minister without portfolio responsible for youth in the Davis government on February 26, 1974, and was named as minister of energy on July 18, 1975.
-On February 3, 1977, he was promoted to minister of health.
-After serving in this high-profile position for five years, he became minister of agriculture and food on February 13, 1982.
+He became a minister without portfolio responsible for youth in the Davis government on February 26, 1974, making him the youngest cabinet member in the province's history.
+He was then named as minister of energy on January 15, 1975.
+On February 3, 1977, he was promoted to minister of health, serving in this high-profile position for five years; no successor has since exceeded Timbrell's tenure in this ministry.
+He then requested a change in portfolio to minister of agriculture and food on February 13, 1982, with the aim of building a base of support in the rural areas of the province to strengthen future leadership credentials.

 First leadership campaign

 Following Davis's resignation as PC leader and as premier, Timbrell sought the party leadership at the January 1985 leadership convention.
 He positioned himself as a centre-right candidate, further to the right of Red Tory rivals Larry Grossman and Roy McMurtry, but not as far to the right as Frank Miller, and therefore the candidate best able to continue Davis' pragmatic, successful style of government.
 (In fact, many media pundits at the time referred to Timbrell as a "clone" of Davis; playing to this, some of Timbrell's supporters at the January 1985 convention wore buttons that depicted a caricature which morphed the facial features of both Davis and Timbrell into one person).
 Timbrell was the only candidate to favour eliminating rent controls during the campaign.
 His supporters included Keith Norton, Leo Bernier, Margaret Birch, Robert Eaton, Gordon Dean, Bob Welch and Norm Sterling.
+Davis was officially neutral in this contest, but has since admitted that he personally voted for Timbrell.

 Timbrell placed second on the first ballot, but was eliminated when he fell to third place on the second ballot, six votes behind Grossman who had the backing of McMurtry's campaign.
 Dr. John Balkwill in 1987 claimed that 30 to 40 Miller supporters were instructed by the Miller campaign to vote for Grossman on the second ballot to prevent him from advancing.
 Lou Parsons, a senior Miller adviser, later acknowledged, "We wouldn't have won it against Dennis [...]
 Our winning strategy was always to be against Larry ... and in the end we were lucky."
+A member of Miller's campaign has since apologized to Timbrell for this tactic.

 Timbrell reluctantly endorsed Grossman after the results were confirmed by a recount.
 He however did not bring enough delegates on the third ballot and that resulted in Miller's victory.
 He was retained in Miller's Cabinet as minister of municipal affairs and housing with responsibility for women's issues.